Data science – a universally recognizable term that is in desperate need of dissemination.

 This is Data Science

-Data science is a slippery term that encompasses everything from handling data – traditional or big – to explain patterns and predict behavior.
+Data science is a slippery term that encompasses everything from handling data – traditional or big – to explaining patterns and predicting behavior.
 Data science is done through traditional methods like regression and cluster analysis or through unorthodox machine learning techniques.

 It is a vast field, and we hope you are one step closer to understanding how all-encompassing and intertwined with human life it is.